jnsmalm/animflow-starter-kit/README.md

-# Ville.js Starter Kit
+# Animflow Starter Kit
-Starter Kit for new projects using Ville.js
+Starter Kit for new projects using Animflow